lengyijun/rust-notes/polonius/presentation/a.md

 ## Main tactic

-induction
+(mutual) induction

 ---
 # Benefit from this proof

-We don't need to worry about the correctness of datafrog-opt any more.
+We don't need to test the correctness of datafrog-opt any more.
-Currently, we rely on a lot of tests to confirm the equivalence.
+We only need to test the implementation correctness.

-Helpful to verify new datalog rules.
+Helpful to verify new datalog rules before implementation.

 ---
 # Future work
-Catch up Polonius progress
+Another approach to prove?

+# Personal future work
+1. Work on mlsub
-Make Polonius the default borrow checker of Rust
+2. Make Polonius the default borrow checker of Rust

 ---

 # Why we need proof assistant?
+- Succinctness
 - Repeatability
 - Discover problem in proof